julioct99/docker-voting-app/README.md

 ## HOW TO USE

-Initialize the docker swarm and execute the script `./deploy.sh`
+Initialize the docker swarm and execute the script `./deploy.sh` on the master node